errolferns94/event-website/README.md

 ## Deployment
 1. Push your code to GitHub.
-2. Deploy using Vercel (`vercel deploy`).
+2. Deploy using Netlify.
-3. Add environment variables in Vercel settings.
-4. Your app is live! 🎉
+3. Your app is live! 🎉

 ## License
 This project is open-source under the MIT License.